gsporto226/lua-bot/README.md

 Next you need to get `libsodium`, `libopus` and `ffmpeg`, these should be available to install using your system's package manager.

-For instance this is how you would install both packages on Arch linux:
+For instance this is how you would install them on Arch linux:
 ```bash
 sudo pacman -S libsodium opus ffmpeg
 ```